hienqn/hienqn/README.md

 ### Fun fact:

-I have a chemical engineering background and am very interested in battery technology as well.
+I have a chemical engineering background and published a few papers in lithium battery during my undergrad time.

 <!--
 **hienqn/hienqn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.